ijgomez/test/README.md

 - test-p6spy : Sample project of how to use the p6spy framework.
 - test-performance-cache-simple : Implementation of a simple cache of data in memory.
 - test-performance : Project with several options to optimize the performance of a Java application.
+- test-ria-jws: Sample project of RIA application using JWS an J2EE.
 - test-web-ext4 : Sample project of a J2EE application with a user interface with Ext JS 4.